Visiting Students - Undergraduate

 • Step 2: Submit the Online Application

-• Step 3: Submit Your Supporting Documents in Atlas
+• Step 3: Submit Your Supporting Documents in Slate

 • Step 4: Receive a Decision